 Now, onto my problem child.
 Evidently, this axle has been like the village bicycle.
 Remnants of different perches adorn this lovely chunk of metal.
 AND apparently one or more of its former owners.. went full retard.

-Problem 1: Burned small holes through the tube.
+Problem 1: There are small holes burned through the tube.
 I know they go through because gear oil was seeping out of them.

-Potential problem 2: Some cat went ham with God knows what and dug pretty well into the tube.
+Potential problem 2: Some cat went ham with God knows what and appears to have dug pretty well into the tube.